cturek/home/docs/projects.md

 title: Projects
 ---

-I have done some projects for classes and, more recently, for clubs.
+This is a list of projects I've done for classes and clubs.

 ## E155: Microprocessors